sm2774us/full_stack_interview_prep_2021/README.md

 achieved by using "SERVER SENT EVENTS".

 So the first thing the browser needs to do is connect to the server source which will send updates.
-Let’s say we have page "stock.aspx" which sends stock updates.
+Let's say we have page "stock.aspx" which sends stock updates.
 So to connect to the page we need to use attach to the event source object as shown in the below code.

 ```JavaScript